coffeys7/gitmetrics/README.md

 > Computing repository statistics is an expensive operation, so we try to return cached data whenever possible.
 If the data hasn't been cached when you query a repository's statistics, you'll receive a `202` response; a background job is also fired to start compiling these statistics.

+### Issues

+The issues route returns both issues and pull requests.
+You can check if an "issue" is a pull request by checking for a `pull_request` key in its object.

 ### Questions

 See answers [here](#answers-to-questions)